 Resilience management.
 Special planning will be necessary to assure that sufficient amounts of fine fuel are available to carry fires with enough intensity to control woody species.
 In some locations the use of chemicals as a brush management tool may be desirable to initiate and accelerate this transition.

-Community 3.1 Shrub and/or Tree Community
+Community 3.1 Shrubs and Tree Plant Community